Where can I find the new BMS Ethical Review web application?

 In your overview 'my requests' in the column 'status' you can see where your request is in the application workflow.
 For example, if you made changes to your request and you did not submit your request again, it will still say 'waiting for researcher' and your request will be flagged red.
 If your request is with someone else in the workflow than your request is labeled blue.

-related to the Questions in the web application
+Am I allowed to answer the questions in the application in Dutch?

 What is a 'lone worker' risk? (part of 4C, question 29)